makaherpasswordlostmedia/DamnWrapper32_ARMv7/README.md

 Other: Accelerometer working.
 ---
-Graphics: Works with issues
+Graphics: Works with issues (some triangles glithing)

 System: Saves not working

-Stability: No crashes because of actions but crashes vecause of memory leaks.
+Stability: No crashes because of actions but crashes because of memory leaks.